GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/navigation/navigation-router.md

 #### Parameters

-  - rootViewController: The view controller used as the root VC.
+  - `rootViewController`: The view controller used as the root VC.

 ## Properties